grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 ## Configuring the key-value store

-Hash ring data structures need to be shared between Grafana Mimir instances.
+Hash ring data structures need to be shared between Grafana Fire instances.
-To propagate changes to the hash ring, Grafana Mimir uses a [key-value store]({{< relref "../architecture/key-value-store.md" >}}).
+To propagate changes to the hash ring, Grafana Fire uses a [key-value store]({{< relref "../architecture/key-value-store.md" >}}).
 The key-value store is required and can be configured independently for the hash rings of different components.

-Grafana Mimir supports the following key-value (KV) store backends for hash rings:
+Grafana Fire supports the following key-value (KV) store backends for hash rings:

 - `memberlist` (default)
 - `consul`